Recognition

 Creator of ICE Tracker Receives Activist-Scholar Award

-The creator of an interactive ICE Detention Tracker will receive the 2026 Marilyn J. Gittell Activist Scholar Award co-sponsored by Sage and the Urban Affairs Association.
+The creator of an interactive ICE Detention Tracker will receive the 2026 Marilyn J. Gittell Activist Scholar Award co-sponsored by Sage and the Urban Affairs Association, the association announced Tuesday.

 AJ Kim is an associate professor of city planning, with affiliations in the Graduate School of Public Health and LGBTQ+ Studies, at San Diego State University.
 Focusing on minoritized and diverse communities, their work interrogates the challenges of disenfranchised and invisible groups within the practice and field of planning.
 Kim deploys that in explaining the genesis of the Immigration and Customs Enforcement (ICE) tracker: